Willunga

 Willunga is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Willunga's dwelling structure, as per the latest Census, consisted of 97.1% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 89.2% houses and 10.7% other dwellings.
-Home ownership in Willunga stood at 44.4%, with mortgaged properties at 43.3% and rented ones at 12.4%.
-The median monthly mortgage repayment was $1,733, higher than Adelaide metro's average of $1,452.
-Median weekly rent in Willunga was recorded at $320, compared to Adelaide metro's $314.
-Nationally, Willunga's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Willunga's dwelling structures, as recorded in the latest Census, consisted of 97.1% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 89.2% houses and 10.7% other dwellings.
+Home ownership in Willunga stood at 44.4%, with the remaining dwellings either mortgaged (43.3%) or rented (12.4%).
+The median monthly mortgage repayment in Willunga was $1,733, above Adelaide metro's average of $1,452.
+Median weekly rent in Willunga was $320, compared to Adelaide metro's $314.
+Nationally, Willunga's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing